f9c/f9c.github.io/development.md

 Execute

-    F9C_DOMAIN=<yourdomain> docker-compose up
+    F9C_BOT_DOMAIN=<ip address of server> docker-compose up

 in the projects root directory.
-This will start with listening port 8443.
+This will start with listening port 443.
+In local development mode ssl certificates are not validated.

 ## Deploying to a cloud instance